Experienced Attorneys Fighting to Maximize Compensation for Injured Californians

 - Of those 10,265 deaths, 1,132 were children aged 14 years old or younger.

-- California had one of the highest drunk driving fatality rates at 914 deaths, only behind Texas, which had 1,323 according to the report.
+- California had one of the highest drunk driving fatality rates at 914 deaths, second only to Texas, which reportedly documented 1,323 deaths.

 Everyone knows that drunk driving kills.
 Yet, every day, in cities across California, intoxicated drivers get behind the wheel and place everyone on the road at risk.
 If you’ve been injured in a car accident caused by a drunk driver, the Bakersfield car accident lawyers at The Law Offices of Mickey Fine can help you hold the drunk driver (and their insurance company) accountable for your damages.

-In 2012, the latest year for which data are available, 803 drivers died on California roads.
+The numbers also tell us that in a typical year, around 800 drivers die while driving on California roads.
 That works out to just over two deaths per 100,000 residents.
-While that number might not seem that high, more than 70 percent of those fatalities involved drunk drivers with a blood alcohol content (BAC) of 0.15 or higher or more than twice the legal limit.
+While that number may not seem that high, more than 70% of those fatalities involve drunk drivers with a blood alcohol content (BAC) of 0.15 or higher — more than twice the legal limit.

-What’s especially disheartening, is that nearly 4 out of 5 of these high BAC drunk drivers were repeat offenders.
-This means that 80 percent of drunk drivers who were involved in a lethal car accident blew a 0.15 or higher, and had already been in the system before for drunk driving.
+What’s especially disheartening is that nearly 4 out of 5 of these high-BAC drunk drivers are repeat offenders.
+This means that 80% of drunk drivers who were involved in a lethal car accident in California blew a 0.15 or higher and had already been in the system for previous incidents of drunk driving.